infor-cloud/m3-h5-sdk/login/README.md

 # Odin Multi-Tenant Login utility
 This tool is used to handle authentication for the Odin CLI development proxy when targeting multi-tenant environments (`odin serve --multi-tenant`).
 The tool will let you log in to your environment, and configure the Odin CLI to use the appropriate Authorization headers and cookies for API requests.

+**NOTE**: Version 3.0.0 of the Odin CLI introduced the `experimental-login` command, which is intended to perform the same tasks as the Multi-Tenant Login utility.
+Once the CLI command is considered stable enough, this tool will likely be deprecated.

 ## Installation
 The executable and scripts to launch the program are contained in `OdinSDKMTLoginUtility.zip`.
 Unzip to any destination on your machine, no further installation is needed.